 I was born in Ankara and raised in Istanbul, Turkey.
 I received my B.A. in Philosophy at Boğaziçi University.
-My undergraduate education belonged to the liberal arts tradition, grounded in an analytically-oriented Philosophy department and accompanied by classes in Literature, Sociology, and Political Science.
-My graduate training was in the continental (European) tradition of the 19th and 20th century figures and movements, including but not limited to: German Idealism, materialism, and phenomenology (especially Kant, Hegel, Nietzsche, Marx and Marxism, and Heidegger), French thought (especially Foucault, Irigaray, Kristeva, and Derrida), and critical theory (especially Adorno, Horkheimer, and Spivak).
+My undergraduate education belonged to the liberal arts tradition, grounded in an analytically-oriented Philosophy department, complemented by classes in Literature, Sociology, and Political Science.
+As a result, at Boğaziçi I have studied logical positivism, set theory, and modal logic as well as jineology, Derrida, Marx and Marxist thought.
+My graduate training was in the continental (European) 19th and 20th century figures and movements, including but not limited to: German Idealism, materialism, and phenomenology (especially Kant, Hegel, Nietzsche, Marx and Marxism, and Heidegger), French thought (especially Foucault, Irigaray, Kristeva, and Derrida), and critical theory (especially Adorno, Horkheimer, and Spivak).

 I identify as a feminist in the sense bell hooks defines it in Feminist Theory: From Margin to Center; that is, as someone committed to the struggle to end sexist (and all interrelated forms of) oppression.
 My teaching, service, and mentorship are informed by this commitment and strive to reflect my passion for transformative justice.
 As a Faculty-in-Residence at Emory’s Clairmont campus, I have been leading a social justice theme-hall named P.E.A.C.E.
 (Political, Ethical, Academic Community Experience) since 2015, and starting in 2018-19 Academic Year, this theme-hall became a Living Learning Community—a first at Emory.
 This community offers a built-in undergraduate Philosophy course on questions of political freedom and social justice.